googleinterns/apigee-remote-policy-execution/README.md

 # Apigee Remote Policy Execution
 The purpose of this project is to provide a proof of concept and protocol for running Apigee policies on remote HTTP servers.
-The `execute.proto` file in `callout/proto` defines a protocol buffer schema for encoding the information required by Apigee policies.
+The `execute.proto` file in `proto` defines a protocol buffer schema for encoding the information required by Apigee policies.

 The Java callout in `callout` encodes and serializes the Execution interface and